marcinjahn/technology-notebook/src/docs/technologies/sql-server/index.md

 ## Running in a Container

-On AMD64 PCs just use the sql-server docker image.
+On AMD64 PCs just use the sql-server container image.

 On M1 macs, use the following: